-The Center is a new youth resource center in Huntington that will assist at-risk youth, many who are without housing or unstably housed, in Cabell and Wayne County. and who have experienced trauma.
-The new center is a collaboration between Harmony House, Prestera Center, the United Way of the River Cities and Marshall’s Center of Excellence for Recovery and the Marshall Psychology Department.
+The Center is a new youth resource center in Huntington that assists at-risk youth, many who are without housing or unstably housed, in Cabell and Wayne County, and who have experienced trauma.
+The new Center is a collaboration between Harmony House, Prestera Center, the United Way of the River Cities, the Marshall Psychology Department and Marshall’s Center of Excellence for Recovery.
 The project provides street outreach services, life skills, job skills training, care coordination, and behavioral health services, as well as other needed ancillary services.
 The Center has received funding from multiple sources, including local, state and federal grants.
 This innovative resource Center hopes to be a one-stop hub for youth in the region.

 Programs at the CRC are designed to empower students to reach their full potential.
 It is their mission to enhance our students’ quality of life and help encourage and promote their academic, personal, and professional goals.
 They offer a wide array of resources for any student looking to make a positive change in their life.
 Visit the CRC page to learn more about their program.

 The Prevention Empowerment Partnership known as PEP is a collaborative committee of community-based organizations and community leaders that partner to increase access to prevention services for youth and families and specializes in youth empowerment in Cabell County and throughout the state of WV where appropriate.
 It acts as the overall prevention steering committee for all non-duplicated substance misuse prevention in Cabell County.
 Through its partnerships, subcommittees, and workgroups, PEP provides technical assistance, capacity building, community outreach, evaluation, training on all types of prevention to empower youth to deal with community problems and affect positive change in their communities.
 Efforts target the general population as well as at-risk populations that need higher levels of prevention.

 Visit their website at pepwv.org